|

 Meru is a big game

-Animals population is moderate and species representations is
+Rhino Rhino Sanctuary.
+Animals population is moderate and

-quite impressive.
-In the park are lions, leopards,
+species representations is quite impressive.
+In the park

-zebras, warthogs, lots of baboons, topis, dik diks, gazelles,
+giraffes, grevy's zebras, warthogs, lots of baboons, topis, dik

-waterbucks, impalas an oryx.
-On the river banks and pools
+diks, gazelles, waterbucks, impalas an oryx.
+On the river

-are crocodiles and hippos.
-Bird live is exceptional with
+banks and pools are crocodiles and hippos.
+Bird live is

-over 300 species recorded.
-Bird species in the park include the
+exceptional with over 300 species recorded.
+Bird species in the

-unlikely King of the bird, the Hamerkop and the stately Somali
+park include the unlikely King of the bird, the Hamerkop and the

-Ostrich.
-Others include egrets, weavers, white eyes, francolins,
+stately Somali Ostrich.
+Others include egrets, weavers, white

-appearance of a big predator like a lion causes lots of unease
+toes.
+The appearance of a big predator like a lion causes

-or even a stampid.
-A well coordinated lion hunting is a
+lots of unease or even a stampid.
+A well coordinated lion

 Attractions in Meru Park